ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 * (foxriver76) fixed error where alarm states of hm-rpc instances with instance number >= 10 are created for the wrong instance (issue #111)

 ### 2.6.20 (2020-09-15)
-* (foxriver76) set explicit object type on extending object (issue #109)
+* (foxriver76) set an explicit object type on extending object (issue #109)

 ### 2.6.19 (2020-08-23)
 * (foxriver76) fixed issue on syncing service message counter when invisible variables are synchronized
 * (foxriver76) fixed issue where value list variables are a string instead of an integer

 ### 2.6.17 (2020-08-17)
-* (foxriver76) fix for % scaling of float numbers
+* (foxriver76) fixed for % scaling of float numbers

 ### 2.6.15 (2020-08-08)
-* (foxriver76) fix potential issues with scaling of % values as in https://github.com/ioBroker/ioBroker.hm-rpc/issues/263
+* (foxriver76) fixed potential issues with scaling of % values as in https://github.com/ioBroker/ioBroker.hm-rpc/issues/263

 ### 2.6.14 (2020-06-11)
-* (foxriver76) fix potential problem on enum sync, where to many channels could be deleted
+* (foxriver76) fixed a potential problem on enum sync, where to many channels could be deleted

 ### 2.6.11 (2020-06-11)
 * (foxriver76) timeout of requests increased to 90 seconds (its only important to have a timeout to prevent infinite stucking)

 ### 2.6.10 (2020-06-10)
-* (foxriver76) fix crash when a user on CCU is a empty string on synchronizing favorites
+* (foxriver76) fixed crash when a user on CCU is an empty string on synchronizing favorites

 ### 2.6.9 (2020-05-29)
 * (foxriver76) fixed crash when we cannot determine CCU version

 ### 2.6.8 (2020-05-26)
 * (foxriver76) Script post requests will time out after 15 seconds to prevent stucking in queue if no answer from ccu received

 ### 2.6.7 (2020-05-11)
 * (foxriver76) fixed some edge cases, reported by Sentry